 Given the limited amount of funds, all requests cannot be approved even though there may be a clear need for assistance.
 This fund may be insufficient in the case of widespread disasters, community crises, or war/terrorism.

-The Atkore Family Foundation is controlled and administered by an independent Board of Directors, comprised of non-Atkore International employees.
+The Atkore Family Foundation is controlled and administered by a Board of Directors.
 All decisions on monetary grants will be made by the Atkore Family Foundation Board, whose decisions are considered final.

 You’re eligible to apply for grant assistance if:

 - You’re a permanent full-time, part-time (> 30 hours per week) Atkore employee for at least 6 months, or a recent retiree (within 6 months).

 - You’re currently an active employee and in good standing (not on final warning)